 As noted above, in the insertion-only, the counts can be maintained exactly in $\calO(\log n)$ bits of space, or $\calO(1)$ words of space.
-Recall, in the sliding window model~\cite{DGIM02}, $\eps$-relative error count requires $\Theta((1/\eps) \log^2 w)$ bits for size $w$ sliding windows.
+Recall, in the sliding-window model~\cite{DGIM02}, $\eps$-relative error count requires $\Theta((1/\eps) \log^2 w)$ bits for size $w$ sliding-windows.